Updated: May 2026

 What Surprises GTA Buyers

-The most common reaction from GTA buyers who visit residential Niagara Falls for the first time is surprise at how ordinary it is, in the best sense.
-Quiet streets, mature trees, detached homes with proper yards, schools within walking distance.
-The casino and Clifton Hill are geographically present but experientially distant from the residential areas that suit most buyers.
+The most common reaction from GTA buyers visiting residential Niagara Falls for the first time is surprise at how ordinary it is, in the best sense.
+Specifically, quiet streets, mature trees, detached homes with proper yards, schools within walking distance.
+As a result, the casino and Clifton Hill are geographically present but experientially distant from the residential areas that suit most buyers.

 Key Residential Neighbourhoods